GHSVS-de/pkg_lib_imgresizeghsvs/README.md

 # pkg_lib_imgresizeghsvs
-- Joomla package that installs the image manipulation library [intervention/image](https://github.com/intervention/image) in Joomla folder `/libraries/imgresizeghsvs/`.
+- Joomla package that installs the image manipulation PHP library [intervention/image](https://github.com/intervention/image) in Joomla folder `/libraries/imgresizeghsvs/`.
 Not more, not less.
 - I load/initialise it in extensions, respectively helpers, like this:

 ```